NLxAROSA/cnd-on-tas-101-workshop/README.md

 * [JDK11 or higher](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Cloud Foundry CLI](https://docs.run.pivotal.io/cf-cli/install-go-cli.html)

-We expect you to have completed the [Cloud Native Development on PCF 101 workshop](https://github.com/NLxAROSA/cnd-on-pcf-101-workshop) and are familiar with the basics of PCF, Java and Spring Boot.
+We expect you to be familiar with Java, but if you're not it's also ok as working source code for every exercise is provided.

 Login credentials and access to the environment will be provided by the instructor(s).